rouplex/rouplex-niossl/README.md

 # README #
-Rouplex-Niossl is a java library providing SSL counterparts for java.nio.channels classes such as SocketChannel, ServerSocketChannel, Selector and SelectorProvider.
+Rouplex-Niossl is a java library providing SSL counterparts for classic java.nio.channels classes such as SocketChannel, ServerSocketChannel, Selector and SelectorProvider.
 This library is implemented in pure java, it is available for Jdk1.6 and later, and has no external dependencies.
-The SSL classes are completely compatible with the base classes (they simply extend and override their base functionality) and adhere fully to the clear channels documentation at https://docs.oracle.com/javase/8/docs/api/java/nio/channels/package-summary.html.
-That way one can use them with the full confidence, since they don't have to rethink any of their communication stack, just update their import statement and recompile.
+The SSL classes are completely compatible with the base classes (they simply extend and override their base functionality) and adhere fully to the channels documentation available at https://docs.oracle.com/javase/8/docs/api/java/nio/channels/package-summary.html.
+This way, the existing products can be easily updated to provide secure communication and new products can achieve security of data in transit by using the already proven patterns for communication.

 ## Description ##
-Most of the successful services and online applications use java.nio.channels as the fastest alternative for communications, especially on the server side.
-Using this library would cut down complexity and development time for them, which we know it takes their teams from weeks to months at a time.
+Most of the modern services and online applications use java.nio.channels as the better and faster alternative for communication, especially on the server side.
+Using this library would cut down considerably in complexity and development time since we have done the due diligence to provide a library that is completely compatible with the existing one for the plain channels.
 As an example, an existing application which is using ServerSocketChannel with a Selector for their communications, would need to simply replace two import statements

         import java.nio.channels.Selector;
         import java.nio.channels.ServerSocketChannel;